tttiuem2k3/PBL4_DuAnHDHvaMMT/README.md

 - Import the project into your preferred IDE (Apache Netbeans, IntelliJ IDEA, Eclipse, etc.).

-- Configure the MySQL database settings in the application: cmsdatabase.sql
+- **Database Setup:**
+  * Use the [`cmsdatabase.sql`](cmsdatabase.sql) file to set up the MySQL database.
+  * Execute this file in your preferred MySQL management tool, such as phpMyAdmin or MySQL Workbench.

 - Run the project.